Boots (company): Expansion in the 1980s and beyond

 In 1982, the company opened a new manufacturing plant in Cramlington, Northumberland.
 In the early 1990s, Boots began to diversify and bought Halfords, the bicycle and car parts business in 1991.
-The company offered numerous private label products, e.g., offering the PT400 typewriter, a rebadged Silverette model by Silver Seiko Ltd. of Japan.
+The company offered numerous private label products, e.g., offering the PT400 typewriter, a rebadged Silverette model by Silver Seiko of Japan.
 It also developed the Children's World business of larger out of town superstores in the 1980s, but sold this chain to Mothercare in 1996.
 Halfords was sold in 2002.

-Boots Opticians Ltd was formed in 1987, with the acquisition of Clement Clarke Ltd and Curry and Paxton Ltd. Boots Opticians became the UK's second-largest retail optics chain.
+Boots Opticians was formed in 1987, with the acquisition of Clement Clarke and Curry and Paxton.
+Boots Opticians became the UK's second-largest retail optics chain.
 In 2009, Boots Opticians acquired Dollond & Aitchison.

 Boots diversified into dentistry in 1998, with a number of shops offering this service.
 Boots sold the Do It All DIY chain to Focus DIY in 1998.
 Boots also made a venture into "Wellbeing" services offering customers treatments ranging from facials, homoeopathy, and nutritional advice to laser eye surgery and Botox but these services were abandoned in 2003, despite a launch that included a dedicated Freeview and Sky TV channel of the same name, and even redirecting web traffic from boots.com to wellbeing.com.